solo-io/gloo/docs/content/operations/debugging_gloo/_index.md

 With these endpoints, you can profile the behavior of the component, adjust its logging, view the prometheus-style telemetry signals, as well as view tracing spans within the process.
 This is a very handy page to understand the behavior of a particular component.

+#### Declaratively setting log levels on start

+Setting the `LOG_LEVEL` environment variable within `gloo`, `discovery`, `gateway` or gateway proxy deployments will change the level at which the stats server logs.
+The default log level for the stats server is `info`.

+Other acceptable log levels for Gloo Edge components are:

+* `debug`
+* `error`
+* `warn`
+* `panic`
+* `fatal`

+With Helm installations, these can be set for you by providing the desired level as a value for the `logLevel` key for each of those components.
+You can also define the [Envoy log level](https://www.envoyproxy.io/docs/envoy/latest/start/quick-start/run-envoy#debugging-envoy) by setting the `envoyLogLevel` value on gateway proxies.

 ### All else fails

 Again, if all else fails, you can capture the state of Gloo Edge configurations and logs and join us on our Slack (https://slack.solo.io) and one of our engineers will be able to help: